-Autumn is the perfect time to visit: the summer hordes have left, temperatures fall from the high-thirties to the mid-twenties, and you can get seats outside the best restaurants.
+Why autumn?
+It is the perfect time to visit: the summer hordes have left, temperatures fall from the high-thirties to the mid-twenties, you can get a beach to yourself, and the best seats in the restaurants.
 Don’t miss Tasca O Galo and Pitéu da Baixa Mar.

 The Dalmatian Coast is naturally breath-taking, too.
 Take a trip to the Krka National Park, just an hour away, and swim in its impressive waterfalls.

 Why autumn?
 The autumn means the yacht, Game of Thrones and island festival crowds have all but vanished, leaving the marble cobbled streets quiet for exploration.

 Why?
 Ok, so I might be biased on this one.
 I moved to Germany’s capital at the start of the year and it’s one of my favourite European cities.
 I love it in every season – it may not be pretty, but it has captured my heart.